brookemahoney/ReasonBackup/README.md

 # Reason Backup

-This script will backup and restore Reason Rack Plugin VST.
+This script will backup and restore Reason Rack Plugins (VST3 and AU).
 Backups are created in `~/.ReasonBackups`.
 Each time a backup is created, a new folder in `~/.ReasonBackups` is created, using the current date and time for the directory name.
 The restore option will restore the latest backup.

 This has been tested on MacOS.